Lucknow Police file FIR after video of namaz at Lulu Mall goes viral

 A video of some persons offering namaz at the mall was shared widely on social media.

 A complaint was filed at the Sushant Golf City police station by Sibtain Hussain, the public relations manager of the mall, The Indian Express reported.

 The police lodged a first information report under Sections 153A(1) (promoting enmity between groups), 295A (acts intended to outrage religious feelings), 341 (wrongful restraint) and 505 (statements conducing to public mischief) of the Indian Penal Code.

 Uttar Pradesh Chief Minister Adityanath had inaugurated the mall on Sunday, India Today reported.
 Abu Dhabi-based conglomerate Lulu Group, founded by Indian-origin billionaire Yussuf Ali MA, owns the mall.

 After the namaz video was shared on social media, members of Hindutva outfit Akhil Bhartiya Hindu Mahasabha held a protest outside the gate of the mall.
-Members of the outfit had sought permission from the authorities to chant the Hanuman Chalisa near the mall on Friday, according to PTI.
+They demanded permission from the authorities to chant the Hanuman Chalisa near the mall on Friday, according to PTI.

 “People from a particular community are being allowed to offer namaz inside the mall,” said Shishir Chaturvedi, a national spokesperson of the organisation.
 “The mall authorities should also allow Hindus and people for other communities to offer prayers.”